 Your loan will also come with interest, meaning you’ll end up spending more than you would have by booking a vacation traditionally.
-For instance, the Las Vegas example above costs about $60 more through an Uplift loan, even though that only amounts to $5 per month.
+For instance, the Las Vegas example above costs about $60 more through an Uplift loan.
+Overall that only amounts to $5 per month.

 The added interest won’t break the bank, but it’s something to note any time you take out loans.

 Learn more about debt: Good Debt, Bad Debt, and How to Tell the Difference.

 It can be pretty tempting to dive right into using something like Uplift.
 The promise of a dream vacation is almost too good to pass on.

 Still, you don’t want to end up stretching yourself too thin financially.
 Uplift shouldn’t be a way for you to plan a vacation you could have never imagined paying for; it can help you get a few steps closer to a trip that’s always been a little out of reach.

 Be aware of the APR on your loan and understand how much extra you’ll pay in interest.
 It’s a good idea to compare the cost of using your credit card to pay for the trip.
 If the interest rate lower on your card and you have the credit, you’ll save money that way.

 On the other hand, Uplift ensures your travel loan is separate and easy to keep track of.